ujichase/orbit/README.md

 - Review high-level design unit circuit tree hierarchies at the HDL level or ip level

-- Linux, MacOS, and Windows are fully supported with zero dependencies
+- Linux, MacOS, and Windows are fully supported with zero additional dependencies

 - Docker images and GitHub Actions are available to support CI/CD workflows